N0tKris/CSCI-2040U-Software-Design-Labs/docs/owner-guide.md

 ## Important Limitations

 - Each owner account is limited to **one restaurant**.
 If you need to manage multiple locations, create separate owner accounts.
-- Only admins can edit or delete your restaurant listing after it is created.
-Contact your platform administrator if changes are needed.
+- Owners can edit their own restaurant listing and menu items.
+- Admins can still edit/delete any restaurant.